 [033] 243.49, change “An ER beacon is transmitted as defined 26.15.5 (Additional rules for ER beacons and group addressed frames) and an HE SU beacon(#21163) is transmitted as defined in 26.15.6 (Additional rules for HE SU beacons(#21163) in the 6 GHz band).(#20115, #20298, #20706, #21569, #21284, #21568)” to “An ER Beacon frame is transmitted as defined 26.15.5 (Additional rules for ER beacons and group addressed frames) and an HE SU Beacon frame(#21163) is transmitted as defined in 26.15.6 (Additional rules for HE SU beacons(#21163) in the 6 GHz band).(#20115, #20298, #20706, #21569, #21284, #21568)”

+[RS: the term ER beacon has been defined. no change]

 [034] 279.20, change “The BSSID Count field of the Multiple BSSID Configuration element indicates number of active BSSIDs in the multiple BSSID set while the Profile Periodicity field indicates the number of beacons a scanning STA is required to receive in order to discover all the active nontransmitted BSSIDs in the set.” to “The BSSID Count field of the Multiple BSSID Configuration element indicates number of active BSSIDs in the multiple BSSID set while the Profile Periodicity field indicates the number of Beacon frames a scanning STA is required to receive in order to discover all the active nontransmitted BSSIDs in the set.”

+[RS: accept]

 [035] 279.38, change “An EMA AP that includes a partial list of nontransmitted BSSID profiles in its Beacon frame, S1G Beacon frame, or DMG Beacon frame, shall advertise a particular nontransmitted BSSID profile in a repeating pattern such that the profile is present in at least one beacon in a sequence of beacons indicated by the Profile Periodicity field of the Multiple BSSID Configuration element unless the membership of the multiple BSSID set changes.” to “An EMA AP that includes a partial list of nontransmitted BSSID profiles in its Beacon frame, S1G Beacon frame, or DMG Beacon frame, shall advertise a particular nontransmitted BSSID profile in a repeating pattern such that the profile is present in at least one Beacon frame in a sequence of Beacon frames indicated by the Profile Periodicity field of the Multiple BSSID Configuration element unless the membership of the multiple BSSID set changes.”

 [036] 279.43, change “If there is a change in a particular nontransmitted BSSID's profile (i.e., set of elements belong to the profile or the element values), the EMA AP shall include the profile in the next DTIM beacon of that BSS so that STAs with that BSS become aware of the change immediately.” to “If there is a change in a particular nontransmitted BSSID's profile (i.e., set of elements belong to the profile or the element values), the EMA AP shall include the profile in the next DTIM Beacon frame of that BSS so that STAs with that BSS become aware of the change immediately.”

+[RS: beacon is defined and is a more general term than Beacon frame, which is a specific type of beacon.
+No change.]